michael-digi/LifterRank/README.md

 # LifterRank

-The goal of this app is to provide a unified membership system for lifting clubs and gyms, with a different set of features if you're an owner or just a member.
+The goal of this app is to provide a unified membership system for lifting clubs and gyms, with a different set of features if you're an owner orgit  just a member.
 More details to come.

 ![Landing](LandingPageScreenShot.png)
 ![Results](ResultsScreenShot.png)